PMoureu/samples-Python-RPS/Tutorial-IUpdater/README.md

 ```
 ## III.
-About ChangeType and newly added/deleted elements
+About ChangeType and Newly Added/Deleted Elements

 GetChangeTypeGeometry() only works with created elements.
 In our first example, a new created room will not trigger the updater.